mongodb-labs/drivers-evergreen-tools/.evergreen/docker/README.md

 will be passed through to the container.
 The appropriate port(s) will be exposed, allowing you to run local test against the running docker container.

+The default image can be overridden with `IMAGE``, and the entrypoint with `ENTRYPOINT`.
+To use a specific architecture, use `PLATFORM`, e.g. `--platform linux/amd64`.

 ## Driver Testing in Docker